devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step3.md

 `ls -Al`{{execute}} We can combine multiple options as well.

-###NOTE: Giving multiple options depends on the command. ls accepts multiple options
+###NOTE: Giving multiple options depends on the command. ls accepts multiple options but it isn't applicable for all.